Get a Precision Second Opinion now!

 One month later, CTOAM received the PET/CT scan (funded by BCCA).
 The scan showed that some of the tumours in Tom’s lungs had grown slightly.
 Unfortunately, it also showed that one tumour had reached a whopping 11cm in size.

 His doctors were shocked.
 They immediately suggested hospice and a cessation of his regorafenib.
 To put it plainly, they wanted to stop treatment and place Tom in palliative care.
-However, CTOAM’s cancer experts were skeptical.
+However, CTOAM’s cancer research and patient advocacy experts were skeptical.
 First, the report did not indicate any invasion of this massive tumour into the lining that surrounds Tom’s lungs.
 Secondly, Tom himself claimed he had no symptoms such as coughing, blood, or loss of breath.

 So we concluded that the 11cm tumour was actually just a typo – and that the tumour was actually a 1.1cm in size.
 We contacted his treatment team to ask to confirm this.
 We also requested that they take steps to ensure this egregious error in reporting a test result would not happen again.